nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/imToken.md

 **imKey** is a hardware wallet, or cold wallet.
 The imKey is used to protect privkeys and other confidential data of the user. imKey is integrated with the CC EAL 6+ security chip, fully compatible with all imToken 2.0 supported digital assets such as BTC, ETH, COSMOS and EROS.
 For more details and usage processes, refer to [imkey support](https://support.imkey.im/hc/en-us).

+## Troubleshooting

+Network connection issue is a common cause for data sync failure, such as the problem that withdrawn assets is unreceived in imToken.

+Try the following process to solve the problem:

+1. Upgrade imToken to the latest version.
+2. Set up a VPN on the phone.
+3. If it still doesn't work out, go to My Profile -> Settings -> Network Detection to check the network connection.
+Copy the detected information and send it to the imToken support team.